OsmanAliMohamed/TaskManagementSystemExFlow/README.md

 - **Comments and Attachments:**
   - Add comments for a specefic task.
-  - Add attatchments for a specefic task..
+  - Add attatchments for a specefic task.
+- **Architectural patterns:**
+  - Using unit of work and repository pattern